MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_RS485_EASTRON_SDM220_MQTT.md

     - `MQTTPublishPrefix`: datatype *POINTER TO STRING*, pointer to the MQTT publish prefix that should be used for publishing any messages/events for this FB.
 Suffix is automatically set to FB name.
     - `pMqttPublishQueue`: datatype *POINTER TO FB_MqttPublishQueue*, pointer to the MQTT queue to publish messages.
 - InitRS485: configures the Modbus RTU device address and the execution/polling interval for the multiple modbus read commands.
-- RequestMaster: method implemented by each RS485 device function block.
+- RequestBusTime: method implemented by each RS485 device function block.
 More information in the [RS485Device interface docs](../RS485/RS485Device_Interface.md).
 - GetRtuQuery: method implemented by each RS485 device function block.
 More information in the [RS485Device interface docs](../RS485/RS485Device_Interface.md).
 - ProcessDataArray: method implemented by each RS485 device function block.
 More information in the [RS485Device interface docs](../RS485/RS485Device_Interface.md).